cpressey/NaOpGenMo-2015/README.md

 How to Participate
 ------------------

-NaOpGenMo will generally use NaNoGenMo's model: if you want to participate, open an issue on this repo, where you can declare your intent to participate, post ideas you have and updates on your progress, sample code or operatic excerpts, and so forth.
-Feel free, also, to comment on other participants' issues -- just don't be too surprised when Github issues shows itself to be somewhat unorthodox as a discussion forum.
+NaOpGenMo follows NaNoGenMo's model: if you want to participate, open an issue on this repo, where you can declare your intent to participate, post ideas you have and updates on your progress, sample code or operatic excerpts, and so forth.
+Feel free, also, to comment on other participants' issues -- but don't be too surprised if Github proves somewhat unorthodox as a discussion forum.

 Have fun!
 ---------